What are the other Names of this Condition? (Also known as/Synonyms)

 - Adults should inform their spouses, colleagues, and friends, about the condition, in case of a future emergency

-What is the Prognosis of Coconut Allergy?
+What is the Prognosis of Cockroach Allergy?
 (Outcomes/Resolutions)

-- The prognosis of Coconut Allergy depends on the severity of the signs and symptoms, but it is generally good
+- The prognosis of Cockroach Allergy depends on the severity of the signs and symptoms, but it is generally good with appropriate treatment

 - In some cases, the allergic reaction may be severe, causing anaphylaxis.
 This is a medical emergency that can lead to a respiratory failure.
 It requires an immediate treatment of the condition.
 In such cases, the prognosis is guarded and it depends on whether immediate medical assistance is provided

-Additional and Relevant Useful Information for Coconut Allergy:
+Additional and Relevant Useful Information for Cockroach Allergy: